magento/magento2-functional-testing-framework/.github/DOCUMENTATION_TEMPLATE.md

-# How to conttribute to MFTF docs
+# How to contribute to MFTF docs

 MFTF documentation is kept within the /docs/ folder in this repository.
 We welcome contributions to the documentation.